eraybasar/pesdk-docs/_guides/html5/v4/introduction/getting_started.md

         var container = document.getElementById('editor')
         var editor = new PhotoEditorSDK.UI.ReactUI({
           container: container,
-          license: 'YOUR_LICENSE', // <-- Please replace this with your license.
-Please make sure this is in *string* format, not *object*.
+          // Please replace this with your license: https://www.photoeditorsdk.com/dashboard/subscriptions
+            license: '{"owner":"Imgly Inc.","version":"2.1", ...}',
           assets: {
-            baseUrl: '/assets' // <-- This should be the absolute path to your `assets` directory }
+            // This should be the absolute path to your `assets` directory
+            baseUrl: '/assets'
+          }
         })
       }